kna27/kna27.github.io/README.md

 # kna27.github.io
-Personal website
+Personal website made in HTML5 and CSS3

-## TODO:
-* Navbar is broken on mobile
-* Images are too big on mobile